A Look at the Collection of Portuguese National Museums in Lisbon

 We were impressed with impressionism, including significant works by Monet, Manet, Renoir, Degas, and Cassatt.
 Also featured in the museum were sculptures by Rodin, and paintings by Rubens, Turner, Sargent and Corot.

-Pieces in Lalique’s collection include jewelry, broaches, combs and glassware.
+Pieces in Lalique’s collection include jewelry, brooches, combs, and glassware.
 In addition, there are displays that feature intricate carvings, etchings, and semiprecious stone inlays.
 Especially stunning was a bejeweled peacock corsage ornament.

-It was like a golden bowtie with the bird at its center and it’s tailfeathers flowing out in both directions with opals, diamonds, and enamel.
-Also impressive was the beautiful Dragonfly woman corsage ornament that looks almost like a large pin or broach.
+It was like a golden bowtie with the bird at its center, and its tail feathers flowing out in both directions with opals, diamonds, and enamel.
+Also impressive was the beautiful Dragonfly woman corsage ornament that looks almost like a large pin or brooch.

 It had a woman’s head and torso extending to a pillar-like dragonfly body and beautiful extended wings of gold, moonstones, chrysoprase, chalcedony and enamel.